Vai al contenuto principale

 Schedule

-Intro: energy demand and supply
+Intro: Energy demand and supply (WEO, several years)

 1. Bottom-up